BOXNYC/zealthy-onboarding/README.md

 ### Stack
  • Next.js

  • Supabase + Postgres + Prisma

  • Vercel + Serverless Functions

-### src Structure
+### Src Structure
 `app/actions/` - Server-side Serverless functions

 `app/ app/admin/ app/data/` - Router Page Components

 `components/` - Client Components

 `settings/` - Defaults

 `types/` - Reusable Typescript Types

 ### Router

 `/` - _Home / Onboarding page_
-  - *Server-side Component* - The admin config data is loaded server-side as it's needed for the client component rendering
+  - *Server-side Component* - The admin config data is provided via server-side component (SSR) as it's needed for the client component rendering
   - *Client-side Component* - This Wizzard.tsx component renders components dynamically using `React.createElement()` based on the admin config data loaded server-side.

 `/admin` - _Administrative page_
-  - *Server-side Component* - The admin config data is loaded server-side as it's needed for the client component rendering
+  - *Server-side Component* - The admin config data is provided via server-side component (SSR) as it's needed for the client component rendering
-  - *Client-side Component* - This Wizzard.tsx component renders components dynamically using `React.createElement()` based on the admin config data loaded server-side.
+  - *Client-side Component* - Using the DnD modules for dragging and dropping input components, form submission appends new configs to DB.
+The form's submit button is not clickable if any page is void of components.

 `/data` - _Users Table_
   - *Client-side Component* - Requests all users from the DB using a server-action, saving the result to state.